Randal Bays: Career

 Since then Bays has recorded and performed with many of the leading Irish traditional musicians, including James Kelly, Martin Hayes, Gearóid Ó hAllmhuráin, John Williams, Aine Meenaghan, Dáithí Sproule and James Keane.
 He now tours mostly as a solo performer and with various duet partners.
 In 2002 Bays co-founded the Friday Harbor Irish Music Camp in Washington's San Juan Islands, and served as Artistic Director until the camp's demise in 2011.
 He is now Program Director of the Cascadia Irish Music Week a yearly music week in Washington state.

 In 1995 Bays began releasing his own albums under the Foxglove Records label, which he founded, including Out of the Woods, The Salmon's Leap, House to House with Roger Landes — voted best traditional album of 2005 by the Irish Times - Overland with Dáithí Sproule, and several more.
 In 2011 he released his first solo fingerstyle guitar CD, Oyster Light, which has been highly praised by such guitar luminaries as Tony McManus and Daithi Sproule.

 Critical reception

-Don Meade wrote in The Irish Voice (New York, Jan.
-2001) that Bays is "still best known to many for his beautiful guitar accompaniment on fiddler Martin Hayes' early recordings, [but] Randal is himself a marvelous fiddler, one of the best in the country."

 The Irish Examiner deemed Bays "a rare beast, a master of both the fiddle and the guitar," and Fiddler Magazine said he is "among the best Irish style fiddlers of his generation."